Ramona, California, is located within San Diego County and was once known as the “Turkey Capital of the World.”

 The Ramona Ranch Vineyard and Winery is in the heart of the Ramona Valley American Viticulture Area (AVA) and is known for its sustainable approach to winemaking.

-It receives excellent reviews from both locals and tourists and was recently awarded the title of Certified Wildlife Habitat by the National Wildlife Federation.
+It receives excellent reviews from locals and tourists and was recently awarded the title Certified Wildlife Habitat by the National Wildlife Federation.

-This means that a visit to the winery is sure to entail some local wildlife sightings with quail, roadrunners, hawks, coastal rosy boas, and even golden eagles making regular appearances!
+This means a visit to the winery will entail local wildlife sightings, with quail, roadrunners, hawks, coastal rosy boas, and even golden eagles making regular appearances!

 The Ramona Ranch Vineyard and Winery are committed to crafting their award-winning wines sustainably.
 They utilize solar energy from solar panels as well as wind energy from a wind turbine located on the property to power some of the vineyard’s needs.

-They have also incorporated plants that attract beneficial insects into their landscaping to help improve the ranch’s biodiversity in both plant life and animal life.
+They have also incorporated plants that attract beneficial insects into their landscaping to help improve the ranch’s plant and animal life biodiversity.

-Visitors are welcome to bring their dogs (as long as they are friendly and remain leashed) to enjoy a relaxing afternoon on the tasting patio.
-Guests may also bring food and non-alcoholic beverages to go along with the ranch’s wines for a nature-filled picnic.
+Visitors can bring their dogs (if they are friendly and remain leashed) to enjoy a relaxing afternoon on the tasting patio.
+Guests may also bring food and non-alcoholic beverages to accompany the ranch’s wines for a nature-filled picnic.